Funerary Helmets: Ornamentation

-Examples of Funerary Helmets
+Examples

 It is likely that a number of funerary helmets have been lost or replaced due to their value as collectible items sought after by antiquarians, etc. Funerary helms might be only ornamental, but more frequently they were actual armour worn by the person during their life, either in battle or at jousts.
 A variety of helmets were used as shown below, such as the Armet, Bascinet, Great helm, etc.

 King Henry V (d.
 1422), Westminster Abbey.
 Set up over the dead king's monument until the 20th century was his funerary helmet, a finely decorated jousting helm, now kept in the abbey museum.

 Edward the Black Prince or Edward of Woodstock (15 June 1330 – 8 June 1376), eldest son of Edward III, King of England.
 Dating from 1376 his funerary helmet is to be found above his funerary monument in Canterbury Cathedral.

 Sir Robert Montgomerie, Skelmorlie Aisle, Largs.
 An engraving of the 1636 'Montgomery Monument' by McGibbon and Ross in 1886 shows a funerary helm projecting from the southern wall however it shows some differences in appearance from the helm that today sits on the tomb itself.
 The helm that exists today looks similar to one photographed by the Ministry of Works in 1954.
 In 1915 an engraving by Robert Bryden does not show a helmet above the south door or on the monument.
 The surviving helmet could not have been worn as the visor is fixed and holes on the top suggest either a means of attachment or that a crest had once been present.

 Sir Thomas Long, St James's Church, Draycot Cerne, Wiltshire.
 This helmet is of the armet type and was originally part of a collection that until 2009 hung above his grave site, a 'rich gothique altar monument'.
 His gauntlets were also displayed and both are now kept in the Wiltshire Museum in Devizes.
 Sir Thomas (1451-1508) had fought in the army of Henry VII against the rebel Perkin Warbeck and received his knighthood at the marriage of Arthur, Prince of Wales.

 Sir Hugh Hastings (d.
 1347), St. Mary's Church, Elsing, Norfolk, England.
 One of the early examples of a doubly pivoted visor on a bascinet is located at the funerary monument Sir Hugh.

 James Cunninghame, 7th Earl of Glencairn, the Glencairn Aisle, St Maurs-Glencairn church, Kilmaurs, East Ayrshire.
 Here a helmet has been carved from stone on this 1600 funerary monument and lies next to the effigy of the earl whilst a carved open bible sits next to his wife's effigy.